richard-scryber/scryber.core/docs/6_binding/1_binding_model.rst

 ======================================
-Dynamic content in your template
+Dynamic content in your template - PD
 ======================================

-**This is where it get's exciting**

 A document template is just that, a template.
 You can add any source of information to be included.